Amalfi-Festival/amalfi-festival-org/faq.md

 ## Insurance

 Why do you recommend travel insurance?
 : Each year we have at least one last-minute cancellation, due to unexpected health problems or family schedule changes.
 At such a late date it is impossible for us (or the airlines) to provide a full refund.
-Travel insurance provides important protection for unexpected situations, cancellations, lost luggage, etc.
+Travel insurance provides important protection for unexpected situations, cancellations, lost luggage, etc. and should cover your program fees in case of cancellation.

     See a [listing of travel insurance agencies]({{ site.baseurl }}{% link getting-here.md %}#travel-insurance).